 Fellows spend 6 months rotating at the University of Chicago working with Drs.
-Hue Luu, Tessa Balach, Sara Wallace, and Kenneth Chakour.
+Hue Luu, Tessa Balach, and Sara Wallace.
 The other 6 months are spent at Weiss Memorial Hospital primarily under the direction of Dr. Henry A. Finn.
 Rotations are split into 3-month blocks.
 There are also 2 residents rotating on the Joints service at the University of Chicago and 2 residents on the Joints service at Weiss Memorial Hospital .

 While on service at the University of Chicago, the fellow attend daily morning sign-out and fracture conference.
 In addition, there is a weekly Grand Rounds lecture covering all aspects of orthopedic surgery.
 There is also a weekly templating / surgical planning conference with the fellows and residents on the service.
 There is also a monthly Quality Improvement conference.

 There is a weekly conference with a set curriculum and is attended by both fellows, residents on the service, and the fellowship faculty.
 There is set rotation of lectures, case based discussion, and journal club.

 While at Weiss, the fellow is responsible for the successful organization and administration of the weekly adult reconstruction conference which is held every Monday.
 All fellows, residents, attending surgeons, clinical and operating room nurses, in addition to discharge planners, social workers, physical therapists, and representatives of implant manufacturers attend the conference.
 The conference is designed to achieve several objectives related to patient care and fellow training and education, and provides the necessary environment for direct evaluation and improvement of the fellow's competency in regards to medical knowledge as well as practice-based learning.
 In addition, pertinent literature and morbidity and mortality are also reviewed.